Paul-Dempsey/pachde-CHEM/doc/index.md

 1. You must have installed [VCV Rack](https://vcvrack.com/manual/)

-1. Subscribe to the plugin at [CHEM - VCV Rack Library](https://library.vcvrack.com/pachde-CHEM) Make sure to subscribe tot he entire plugin, not individual modules.
+1. Subscribe to the plugin at [CHEM - VCV Rack Library](https://library.vcvrack.com/pachde-CHEM).
+   Make sure to subscribe to the entire plugin, not individual modules.

-   Once subscribed, a red dot appears on the **Library** menu where you can update.
+   Once subscribed, a red dot appears on the **Library** menu when you next start Rack, and where you can update.
    CHEM will be downlaoded and installed (along with any other modules with updates).
    A subscription is recommended so that you are automatically updated when CHEM is revised with new modules, features, and bug fixes.

-1. Read the [**Core**](./core.md#chem-core) module docs.
+1. Read the [**Core**](./core.md#chem-core) module docs first to get set up.

 If you aren't familiar with VCV Rack, it's helpful to learn basic Rack operation first.
 The Rack manual is at [VCV Rack](https://vcvrack.com/manual/).